(this can be easily printed in A5 Booklet Form through printer settings: A4, back-to-back, leaflet format)

 Car to Smithsonian Institute where we decided – !! – on a spot where the oak chest should be placed.
 Had very jolly drive – back to Club.
 Thence to Mr. & Mrs. LaFollette’s– a Senator likely to be new President & lead new party (the US Progressive Party, 1924-34) a very nice couple.

 George Washington Day– cherry flavour (reference to ‘cherry pies’, traditionally associated with the National Holiday which celebrates the 1st President’s birthday) – large crowd Senators’ ladies standing in a row receiving the said.
 The best part of this house was the great sympathy with Peace movement – “we are all interested in it, but we have different ways of setting about it.”
 Went to George Washington Anniversary meeting in Memorial Hall.

-On Saturday, Feb 22nd 1924, Annie and her companions were ‘waved off’ from Washington on a ‘Welsh Women’s Peace Tour’ that would take in the whole of the United States over the course of 4 weeks.
+On Saturday, Feb 22nd 1924, Annie and her companions were ‘waved off’ from Washington on a ‘Welsh Women’s Peace Tour’ that would take them coast to coast across the United States over the course of 4 weeks.